oroinc/documentation/commerce/admin_guide/pricing/website_currency.rst

 .. begin

-Currency configuration a the particular website helps you:
+Currency configuration for a particular website helps you:

 * Enable all or some currencies from the allowed currencies list to be used in OroCommerce storefront and management console for this website.

 * Select the currency that is shown by default in the OroCommerce storefront and management console for this website.

-.. note:: The website level configuration has higher priority and overrides these configuration settings.
+.. note:: The website level configuration has higher priority and overrides the system configuration settings.

 To change the default currency settings for the website: